 Togo, Africa has one of the highest rates of gender inequality in the world.

 Only 20% of Togolese women have completed primary school.
-In Togo alone, this leaves 1.6 million uneducated women who have aged out of the formal education system by 17 years of age.
+In Togo alone, this leaves 1.6 million women without an education.